Global Assessment of Plaque Regression With a PCSK9 Antibody as Measured by Intravascular Ultrasound - GLAGOV

 - Major adverse cardiac events: 12.2% with evolocumab versus 15.3% with placebo

 Among patients with angiographic evidence of coronary artery disease and on chronic statin therapy, the PCSK9 inhibitor evolocumab resulted in a greater change in percent atheroma volume and a greater proportion of patients with plaque regression.
+Virtual histology was unable to provide incremental information on plaque composition.
 Although not powered for clinical outcomes, major adverse cardiac events were numerically reduced with evolocumab.
 Larger studies powered for clinical outcomes are warranted.

 Nicholls SJ, Puri R, Anderson T, et al. Effect of Evolocumab on Progression of Coronary Disease in Statin-Treated Patients: The GLAGOV Randomized Clinical Trial.
 JAMA 2016;316:2373-84.